 On 7/8/01, I bought three small (1 inch) gold honey gouramis and put them in my twenty gallon tank.
 They were so cute!
 Mostly orange with some darker orange on their fins, I found them beautiful (orange is my second favorite color after green).
 While the other fish dashed around, these guys slowly moved like little helicopters.
 They often stayed motionless in the water, just turning their heads to look at things.
 When they found something of interest, they pecked at it, like a chicken.
 Due to their movements, them seemed to be thinking more than the other fish.
 They would look at me.
 I wondered what they are thinking.
 I hoped to enjoy this species new to me.

 The smallest honey gourami died on 8/4/01.
 She was half the size of the others and may have gotten ick from the new betta.
 Treatment began the day before, and she did not make it.
 I was shocked to find another honey gourami dead on 8/11/01.
 I do not know what happened!
 The fish showed no outward signs of bacteria, fungus, or parasites of any sort, and the water quality is fine.
 It broke my heart to find the last honey gourami dead on 8/13/01.
 He/she was fine the day before.
 Again, there were no signs of injury, disease, or parasites, and the water is clear with no ammonia or nitrite and neutral pH.
-I liked them so much that I bought a new gold and a red honey gourami on 9/16/01 (see above).
+I liked them so much that I bought a new gold and a red honey gourami on 9/16/01 (see below).
 They were both dead by 1/9/02.
-I do not know if I will get more as I do not want to unwittingly kill them too.

 Links and Pictures